thommesZip/react-forms-boilerplate/readme.md

 ```

 ### <LoadingIndicator \>
-This is rendered if isLoading is set to true.
+The LoadingIndicator rendered if isLoading is set to true.
 Just change the return to whatever you wish to look at while the form is in loading state.

 ## <Form \/>

-### enableReinitialize
+### enableReinitialize: Boolean
 Set to true if the initialValues change (e.g. from initially an empty string to the value of an async API call)

-### fields={fieldSettings}
+### <a name="fieldSettings"></a>fields: Object

 - [fieldName]
   - initialValue